mikro-orm/mikro-orm/docs/docs/entity-manager.md

 }
 ```

-To populate entity relations, you can use `populate` parameter.
+To populate entity relations, we can use `populate` parameter.

 ```ts
 const books = await orm.em.find(Book, { foo: 1 }, ['author.friends']);